aadarshpp/CS50x/Week 3 – Algorithms/README.md

 - **Objective:** Examine the sorting programs, determine which algorithm each uses by observing how they operate, and explain your reasoning.
 Record your findings in `answers.txt` within the `sort` folder.

-### Tideman
-Implements Tideman's ranked pairs voting method to determine the winner of an election based on voters' preferences.

-- **Objective:** Collect ranked votes, build a graph of candidate preferences, lock in pairs without creating cycles, and determine the election winner.

 ### Plurality
 Simulates a simple plurality election where each voter votes for one candidate, and the candidate with the most votes wins.